-- 11. In July, the Committee met with the external auditor via video conference.
-It was pleased to learn of the absence of disagreements between Management and the external auditor and noted with satisfaction that all adjustments to the 2012 financial statements requested by the auditor were made and also noted these adjustments were not significant. - 12.
-The IEOAC is concerned that it did not receive copies of the external auditor's management letters in advance of its meetings.
-It therefore looks forward to receiving these in future together with clearly identified issues of priority for the Organisation. - 13.
-The Committee also asked to see the external auditor's audit plan in relation to the audit of the WHO financial statements for 2013. - 14.
+- 11. In July, the Committee met the External Auditor via video conference.
+It was pleased to learn of the absence of disagreements between management and the External Auditor and noted with satisfaction that all adjustments to the 2012 financial statements requested by the External Auditor were made and also noted these adjustments were not significant. - 12.
+IEOAC is concerned that it did not receive copies of the External Auditor's management letters in advance of its meetings.
+It therefore looks forward to receiving these in future together with clearly identified issues of priority for the Organization. - 13.
+The Committee also asked to see the External Auditor's audit plan in relation to the audit of the WHO financial statements for 2013. - 14.
 In October, the Committee met privately with the representative of the Auditor-General of the Philippines to discuss the past audit findings and the plans for the 2013 audit.
 The Committee was advised that the budgeted fee is unchanged from that charged previously by the Auditor-General of India and enquired whether the current auditor is able to cover adequately the work required in his mandate.
-The Committee was advised that the Government of the Philippines was subsiding some of the cost, recognising the benefit to its auditors of the experience gained.
+The Committee was advised that the Government of the Philippines was subsiding some of the cost, recognizing the benefit to its auditors of the experience gained.